karlneergaard/Mandarin-Neighborhood-Statistics/README.md

 Key: The database was made according to phonological words.
 Therefore, in each file the "Key" column features the phonological words from which all phonologically related manipulations were made.
 Thus, each of the following column titles are in reference to the phonological word presented in "Key".
 The phonological words are in sampa.
-See the Dictionary.txt for help in translating Sampa-IPA-Pinyin.
+For translations of IPA and their corresponding sampa and pinyin, go below the column name definitions.

 PY+T: Pinyin plus tone